-There are a number of benefits that result from making your children/grandchildren an employee of your business.
-For example, working children/grandchildren can gain valuable on-the-job experience, save for their college or other expenses, and obtain useful insights on how to manage money.
-Additional advantages for the children/grandchildren and business owners include:
+There are a number of benefits that result from making your children employees of your business.
+For example, working children can gain valuable on-the-job experience, save for their college or other expenses, and obtain useful insights on how to manage money.
+Additional advantages for the children and business owners include:

 - Shifting the business owner’s high-taxed income into tax-free or low-taxed income;

 - Realizing payroll tax savings (depending on the child’s age and how the business is organized); and

 - Enabling retirement plan contributions for the child.

 If your child is under age 18 and is hired as a legitimate full-time or part-time employee, the wages will be exempt from Social Security tax, Medicare tax, and federal unemployment (FUTA) tax.
 Moreover, the FUTA tax exemption lasts until the child is age 21.
 Be aware that there is no Social Security or Medicare tax exemption when employing a child if your business is incorporated or is a partnership that includes nonparent partners.
 Additionally, you should check your state and local taxing authorities to see if workers compensation and disability insurance coverage is required.